JamesJackaman/StructurePreservingIterativeSolvers/README.md

 ## Test problems

-The linear systems we solve correspond to linear finite element approximations, for details of the discretisation see _JackamanMaclachlan2022_.
+The linear systems we solve correspond to linear finite element approximations, for details of the discretisation see [this paper](#structure-preserving-iterative-linear-solvers).
 Below we describe the PDE, the continuous form of the invariants and the code implemented for a given experiments.

 ### 1D Linear KdV equation